Keyboard shortcuts

 }

-At the line after the trace the original item is popped from the parse stack.
-It has the Rust type Items:
+After tracing, the original item is popped from the parse stack.
+Its Rust type is Items:

 #![allow(unused)]